 Presentation Dress Code

 For presentations, all team members are expected to wear professional business attire.
 Color and style schemes will be arranged to guarantee a professional look between group members.
 E.g.: Long sleeve button shirt, a tie, slacks, and dress shoes.

+Sponsor Meeting Dress Code

+For meetings with sponsors and advisors, all team members are expected to wear polo style collared shirts and khaki pants with closed toed shoes.

 Senior Design Day Dress Code